 Social media is free…until you spend all your time trying to manage half-a-dozen platforms.
 Then it’s costing you quite a bit.
 Instead, do your research and pick just those that are likely to attract your target audience.
 Tools like Hootsuite, Buffer, and SocialOomph can help you manage multiple platforms at once.

 Do you have a new service you’d like to promote?
 Are you introducing a new product?
 Are you opening a new office location or celebrating an anniversary?
 Receiving an award?
 Leading a workshop?
 Raising money for a charity or speaking at an event?
 These are all great reasons to write a press release, and if you don’t mind spending some time learning the proper way to write one, and looking for the right places to distribute it, it’s a sure way to advertise for free.

+Some publications will charge for distribution so you might have to do a little research on where you can post.
+Sites like PRUrgent, PRBuzz, and ClickPress are just a few to get you started.
 In order for a press release to be accepted, it has to follow a very particular format.
 Not only should you research the proper press release format, you should study examples and spend some time practicing writing your own.
 Keep in mind that press releases are like an art form – public relations and marketing professionals spend years learning how to correctly and effectively write them, so it may take a while to find your groove.

 Use Your Email Signature

 What if you could let 10, 20, 50, 75, or even 100 people learn something about your business everyday?
 Whether you have a physical office location or you conduct your business solely online, regardless of what industry you’re in, email is probably a big part of what you do.
 You’re emailing customers, clients, colleagues, and vendors each and every day.
 That makes your email signature a hot spot for advertisements and it’s absolutely free.